Joel Anasmo

-Joel Anasmo (/din/; born 24 September 2004) is a South Sudanese footballer who currently plays for Perth Glory.
+Joel Anasmo (/din/; born 24 September 2004) is a South Sudanese footballer who last played for Perth Glory.

 Early life

 Anasmo was born a South Sudanese refugee in Egypt and raised in the Ellenbrook region of Perth.
 He played his junior football at Floreat Athena whilst also representing his school Emmanuel Christian Community School.

 Career

 Anasmo was a second half substitution for Perth Glory in a pre-season friendly against English Premier League club West Ham United, where his performance drew praise from pundits as well as Glory manager Alen Stajcic.

 His full debut for the Western Australia club, came during the 2023-24 season in a come from behind win against Melbourne City in which Anasmo scored the 4th goal, having come off the bench.

 On 8 April 2025, Korean club Jeonbuk announced his signing on loan from Perth.
 He played one match for the club's reserve team in the K3 League before his loan ended in June.